 This is all part of the experience; people need to be able to come down to your store and try things out.
-There is no point things just sitting on your shelf; you need to work out how you can present your products to them so that they can come and try them.
+There is no point in things just sitting on your shelf; you need to work out how you can present your products to them so that they can come and try them.
 With toys, it can be pretty easy because you can offer kids to come and play with them, but with other audiences, things can get a little more challenging.
-For clothes, you might need to invest in some VR so that people can try things on without having to get changed, offer them a virtual dressing room.
+For clothes, you might need to invest in some VR so that people can try things on without having to get changed, and offer them a virtual dressing room.

-Think outside the box; it’s about getting people visiting and getting people talking.
+Think outside the box; it’s about getting people to visit and getting people talking.
 You might have to redesign some of your stores and think of it differently.
 Just like a restaurant, it is now a place where you will want people to be able to chat and do things together so the acoustics may have to change which you can do at https://thatsoundsbetter.co.uk/, and also the layout will probably have to be reconsidered.

 Change the checkout experience